Zainab Salbi: Career

 In 2015, Salbi launched the TLC Arabia talk show The Calling, with Oprah Winfrey appearing on the first show.
 The show was broadcast in 22 countries in the Middle East and North Africa and focused on Arab and Muslim women.
 In response to her television work, Salbia has been called the "Oprah of the Middle East" and "The Voice of Arabia".
 In 2016, she launched The Zainab Salbi Project, an original series with Huffington Post.
 As the host, she dealt with social issues from different parts of the world.
 In February 2018, she started hosting the PBS television shows #MeToo, Now What?.
 The five part series explored how positive change could occur after the aftermath of the MeToo movement, examining issues of gender, race, and social class.
-As the host, Salbi interviewed political commentator Angela Rye, writer Ijeoma Oluo, activist Nadine Strossen, and a former Alamo Drafthouse Cinema's blog editor who was accused of sexual assault.
+As the host, Salbi interviewed writer Ijeoma Oluo, activist Nadine Strossen, and a former Alamo Drafthouse Cinema's blog editor who was accused of sexual assault.
 In 2018, Salbi hosted the Yahoo!
 News show Through Her Eyes with Zainab Salbi, focusing global issues affecting women.

 Salbi is the author of the 2005 memoir Between Two Worlds: Escape from Tyranny: Growing Up in the Shadow of Saddam that documents her childhood, her family's proximity to Saddam Hussein, her arranged marriage, escape from Iraq to the United States, marital abuse, and the start of her humanitarian career.'
 Salbi is the author of the 2006 nonfiction book The Other Side of War, which documents the stories of women who have lived through conflict and inequality and succeeded in community leadership and business.
 She is also the author of the 2018 self-help book Freedom Is an Inside Job.
 In 2022, she joined the online mindfulness and spirituality platform FindCenter and began to host the center's podcast Redefined.

 In February 2022, Salbi co-founded Daughters for Earth and was honored with Time100 Impact Award in September 2023.